drostron/slamdata-docs/source/developers-guide.rst

 |Card-Choices-1|

-Notice how the cards are different shades of gray.
-The dark gray cards are those that can be created directly after the **Open Card**.
+Notice how the cards are different colors.
+Blue cards are those that can be created directly after the **Open Card**.
 Light gray cards are those cards that cannot be used following the previous card.
-A helpful checkmark in the upper right of each selection also indicates which cards can be used in the current situation.

 * Select the **Search Card**.